qetr1ck-op/blog-source/source/_posts/Front-End-Interview-Questions.md

 Or use [lodash](https://www.npmjs.com/package/lodash.isequal) equivalent.

-## True Lies.
+## Types.
+True Lies.
 11+ true false related questions that will trick you

 **Answer:**  There are only two truthy things - `true` and everything that is not false.